iscb-dc-rsg/iscb-dc-rsg.github.io/_pages/workshop2017.md

 # Contact

-If you have any questions about the meeting, you can contact one of the meeting [organizers](https://iscb-dc-rsg.github.io/organizers/).
+If you have any questions about the meeting, please contact [Keith Hughitt](mailto://khughitt@umd.edu).

 # Flyer